SCENE: It’s the year 2050. Sage loves it when her great-grandchildren ask about the early days of the Great Turning.

 - I went to a conference on Imagining Climate Change and invited 200 people to the 50th Anniversary of the Earth Charter in 2050, when the world is celebrating the Earth’s temperature coming back down.
 That’s where I met Jennison Kipp.

 - Digital Worlds Institute hosted an Earth Day celebration with a storytelling game that used an app to engage the audience in climate solutions.
+I went with Jennison Kipp Searcy and her husband.
+James Oliverio said we could use the

 - The Florida Museum of Natural History and Digital Worlds Institute hosted TreeTender and One Tree, One Planet.
 I knew they had a role in our collaborative storytelling adventure.